 One night, full-board, in the Certascan staffed mountain hut.
 The guard also prepares packed lunches for us.

-Still available places for these trips:
+Still available places for the Alt Pirineu natural park tour: